Drought-Tolerant Perennial Flowers For Dry Gardens

 There are several types of yarrow that are particularly well-suited for drought-tolerance, including the common yarrow (Achillea millefolium), which is a compact plant that grows to a height of about 2 feet and produces clusters of white or pink flowers.

-See drought-tolerant varieties of Yarrow
+Drought-tolerant varieties of Yarrow

 Russian Sage